-Here’s a question for you: If the Internet ceased to exist, how would your days be any different than usual?
-I know, it’s an obtuse questions.
-It’s like asking how would your days be any different if modern toilets ceased to exist.
-A bit shitty, but you won’t die.
-Anyway, I ask because of a realization I had: we often turn to our digital devices because the alternative sucks.
+If the internet ceased to exist, how would your days be any different?
+It is an obtuse question, like asking how would your days be any different if toilets ceased to exist: A bit shitty, but you won’t die.
+Anyway… I ask because of a realization I once had: we often turn to our digital devices because the alternative sucks.

 Below are five things I thought were worth sharing this week: